nikantonelli/LeanKitUtils/README.md

 "Backlog^Next Sprint Backlog^Committed`Expedited"

 will move the card to the sub-lane Committed under "Next Sprint Backlog" which is under "Backlog" and add the wipOverrideComment of "Expedited"

+This means that you cannot use those two characters in lane titles and it will give unexpected results if you do.

 ## Supported fields